sherlock-project/sherlock/docs/removed-sites.md

 ## Trip

-As of 2020-04-02, Trip by Skyscanner seems to not work beceause it keeps on redirecting to skyscanner.com whether the username exists or not.
+As of 2020-04-02, Trip by Skyscanner seems to not work because it keeps on redirecting to skyscanner.com whether the username exists or not.

 ```json